-When you add images to your WordPress blog, you can transform your website into something aesthetically pleasing.
+When you add images to your WordPress blog or WordPress website, you can transform your website into something aesthetically pleasing.

 According to statistics, blogs with images receive 94% more views.

 Whether you have been working on WordPress for while, or you are new to it, you might have faced various image errors and you must be eager to learn how to fix WordPress image errors.

 It can be any type of error; for example, you are uploading the image, and it appears to be broken.

-In this post, we'll show you how you can fix the common Image Errors in WordPress.
+In this post, we'll show you how to fix WordPress image file errors

 You can go through the whole list, or if you want to skip and get to a specific solution, you can jump to it from the category below.